briandrum/codes.forchagrin.com/_chapters/chapter-951-parks.md

 beverages or beer in a park at any time.
 (Ord.
 1988-36.
 Passed 4-25-88.)

-## 951.06   Newspaper distribution in riverside park
+## 951.06   Newspaper distribution in Riverside Park

 1. _(a)_ As used in this section: